-Please detach here .
+Please detach here

-The Board of Directors Recommends a Vote FOR Items 1 and 2 Below:
+The Board of Directors Recommends a Vote FOR Items 1, 2 and 3 Below:

-- Election of two Directors for terms expiring in 2003.
-Nominees: 01 Calvin A. Campbell, Jr. 02 Thomas B. Hotopp
+Election of two Directors for terms expiring in 2003.
+Nominees: Ol Calvin A. Campbell, Jr. 02 Thomas B. Hotopp nominees (except as specified below)

-- [] Vote FOR [] Vote WITHHELD

-all nominees from all nominees

-(except as specified below)